pir8radio/Time-Temperature-Service/README.md

 ### ⚙️ Step-by-Step Installation

+This assumes you have installed FreePBX and setup your SIP trunks, (google for that or get free config samples from your sip provider)

 #### 1️⃣ Upload Custom Audio Files via SCP

 From your local machine or audio workstation, use `scp` to copy your `.wav` or `.slin` files to the server: